Choose the Right Visitor Type and Subcontractor Company

 Quick Definition

 Subcontractor Company is the company you work for on this jobsite.
+This is also selected during the initial orientation process, the first time you scan the QR poster.

 Why it matters